EliasCarvalho20/EliasCarvalho20/README.md

 ## About me!

 - 👋 I'm Elias Carvalho!
 I'm a Web Developer Student.
-- 💻 I'm currently creating new Front-end Topics at JetBrains Academy a.k.a [Hyperskill][Hyperskill] and I'm also a Community Moderator there, helping other students, reporting bugs, etc.
+- 💻 I'm currently creating new Front-end Topics at JetBrains Academy a.k.a [Hyperskill][Hyperskill] and I'm also a Community Moderator there.
 - 📚 Right now I'm learning Front-end at [Trybe][Trybe] and Python at [Hyperskill][Hyperskill].
 - 👨‍💻 I believe that all people should have access to education.
 - 🗓️ 2020 Goals: Help as many people as possible and finish all my courses. 💯